maximnl/mais/docs/overview.md

 Welcome to MAIS documentation.
 # Motivation
-Business operations/finance rely on periodic reports for evaluations and meetings/decision support purposes.
-Such high level reports invlove centralized datawarehouses.
+Business operations management relies on periodic reports/dashboards for performance management, evaluations, meetings/decision support purposes.
+Such high aggregation level reports pull data from a centralized datawarehouse(s).

-?>Data warehouses provide a powerful centralized solution for reporting, but the main benefits are lost if additional data is required.
+?>Data warehouses provide a powerful centralized solution for data reporting, but the main benefits are lost if additional data or transformations are required.

-Periodic reports/dashboards context as opposed to detailed/ad hoc analytical reports,  differs in a number of ways:
+**Periodic reports/dashboards context** as opposed to detailed/ad hoc analytical reports, differs in a number of ways:
-- involves cross references such as targets/budget/forecast or last year data,
+- involves business data such as targets/budget/forecast,
-- enrichtes and combines factual information from different systems with ratios, FTE, capacity,
+- enriches and combines factual information with various ratios, YTD calculations,
-- requires legacy, a continious history of data, versions of data,
+- requires legacy, a continious long history of data, versioning of data,
-- invlove integration of keyless data and even custom user files.
+- involves integration of keyless data , custom raw files.

-A fully centralizeed approach may lead to various bottlenecks as in IT infrustructure, management or ICT staff availability.
-A decentralized alternative is to pull data directly from data hubs or independent data sources.
-However, such bold decentralized approach is easily disrupted by source data changes, issues with data integration.
+Fully centralized approaches may overshoot the target by trying to integrate different business domains defintions which may contradict each other and differ from the data context.
+This may lead to various bottlenecks such as IT infrustructure occupancy, ICT staff availability, waiting time and costs.
+A faster and a more decentralized alternative could be pulling some data directly from data hubs or independent data sources.
+However, such bold decentralized shortcuts become disrupted on a longer run by source data changes, staff rotations, many copies of the same logica and data filters.
+Many practioners advice on decentralized approaches which are designed as a data product - stable, ready to use, reach on metadata, business domain specific.

 # MAIS: a time series data product

-MAIS approach is based on time series data as a product model.
-Data as a product approaches such as data warehouse or data valts, are data solutions designed for a specific data consumers/context which are isolated from the source and which are stable, rich with metadata and enable an easy access to data.
-Time series format is a natural form for periodic reportinng beacause it often combines time periods, actuals and forecasting.
+MAIS is a SQL framework for corporate periodic reporting which is designed as a data product but made domain independent for corportate data consolidation/reporting pusposes.
+A rigid time series data format is chosen as a natural format to meet the reporting context.

-MAIS*** major benefits *** for reporting applications:
+MAIS **major benefits** for reporting applications:

-Single source
+Single agile data source
 :Alignes data, processing and documenation together.
 A time serie or a set of series can be accessed by unique business names.
-This enables search, documentation or any computational combinations of series on signle charts/tables/dashboards.
+This enables search, documentation or any computational operations with well defined series on charts/tables/dashboards.
 Agile
-:Data for the time series can be documented, reviewed and processed in an independent/parallel manner.
-The time series can be managed, documented, shared, secured or audited by the business in an agile (a step wise) and fully decentralized manner.
+:Time series data can be documented, reviewed, versioned and processed in independent/parallel and agile (stepwise) manners.

+# Use cases
-MAIS is a practical data strategy to reduce the overal complexity and centralization of the reporting process and support decentralized approaches with metadata and out of the box features in a data as a product manner.
+MAIS is a practical data decentralization strategy to reduce the overal complexity and dependency of corporate reporting on a single team/platform or tool.
+It is a game changer for the boundaries of many teams:
-* A reporting team centralizes and manages metadata for aggregations, ETL configuration and business/reporting items names changes.
+* A reporting team centralizes and manages metadata for series names, metadata and data aggregations.
+The last ones are ETL configurations which influcence time series ETL directly.
-* ICT team enables centralized and **continious** integration of less structured (user) data or data with challenging integration requirements.
-The business operations can centralize essential management data in a legal storage with a transparant and user friendly access to it.
+* ICT data team enables centralized and **continious** and self service integration of less structured (user) data or data with challenging integration requirements.
+* The business operations gain an audited, versioned, fast and user friendly access to all reporting data.
+* Business analysts gain a fast access to a light historical data storage from PowerBI, Excel or any reporting tool without data modeling
+* Forecasters instantly share forecasts and actuals they are based on
-* Business analysts gain an audited and fast read from a light data storage with data modelingless access to aggreagated data which spans critical reporting items with forecasts, many years of actuals history
+* Buscritical reporting items with forecasts, many years of actuals history

 # Foreword